Transatlantic Commission on Election Integrity

 The TCEI brings together eminent persons from different backgrounds with one shared goal: to ensure people decide freely, based on independent information, who should represent them.

-Our priorities for 2021
+Our priorities for 2023

 - Advocate for the Pledge for Election Integrity as a golden standard for parliamentarians in democracies around the world.
-In 2021, we will launch the Pledge amongst others for the national elections in Germany in September 2021.

 - Continue to provide a global platform for the debate on election interference and disinformation with our #DefendDemocracy webinar series.